How to design a more sustainable laundry space

 Edited by Mutia Adisoma

-Photo by West Elm (taken at Celsious)
+Photo by West Elm (captured at Celsious)